3 Helpful / 0 Not

 Cons: "The Drop" steep downhill NEEDS some stairs put in for safety.
 I've been told they're trying to get the local Boy Scouts to take that on as a project.
 I sometimes don't go up to play the hill shots when it's really slick, but this upgrade would likely get me up there then, as well.
 This rating will go up at least a half point with a safer way to get up & down the hill.

 Some of the baskets are a little unforgiving/worn down: I've heard the phrase "You got 'burged" when my disc fell out.

 Hole 8 is a disc devourer, depending on the level of the water to your right and the muddy ravine just before the basket.

 Finally, the hole numbering is confusing (see below).

-There is talk of adding holes to get to 21-24 or even 27.
+There has been (idle) talk of adding holes to get to 21-24 or even 27.
 There are some ideas which could put a hole after #9L which would solve the numbering confusion for now.